ry4ngch/ry4ngch.github.io/README.md

 2. Go to `Repository Settings -> Page` and set the source to **GitHub Actions**.
 3. Push a commit from the `main` or `master` branch
 4. Watch the build logs under **Actions** for the workflow **Deploy Jekyll site to GitHub Pages**

+After either of the above 2 methods is used, we can now navigate to the actual live website at `<your-repo>.github.io`.

 ## Repository Structure